What makes a source primary?

-In theory, primary sources are original documents and objects which were created at the time being studied.
-Typical examples include letters, diaries, photos, newspaper articles, eyewitness accounts, autobiographies, government reports, paintings, maps, etc. In actuality, it can be more complicated and can depend on format and the topic/time period and discipline.
+Primary sources are original documents and objects which were created at the time.
+Typical examples include letters, diaries, photos, newspaper articles, eyewitness accounts, autobiographies, government reports, paintings, maps, etc. In actuality, it can be more complicated and can depend on the topic/time period.

 This site lists and describes the primary source collections to which the Cornell University Library provides access to online.
-It's a site to browse for appropriate online collections of full text historical primary sources to search, not to research a specific topic.
+It's a site to browse for appropriate online collections of full text historical primary sources to search, not to begin researching a specific topic.

-This guide's focus is on online collections.
-Techniques for finding primary sources in print or in archives are detailed below.
+This guide's focus is on online collections, but a few techniques for finding primary sources in print or in archives are detailed below.

-Lots of historical primary sources are published as books.
+Many primary sources are published as critical editions and/or translations in books.

-2. Search for a topic in the Library Catalog then limit by publication year using the option to the left of a search results:
+- Search for a topic in the catalog then limit by publication year using the publication year facet.

-Beware: The date of publication of a book is not always an indication of whether something is a primary source.
+Caveats: The date of publication of a book is not always an indication of whether something is a primary source.
 A modern, critical edition of a published primary source will have a recent date of publication.
-Use Ask a Librarian if you need advice.